bianjieai/spartan-cosmos/docs/features/slashing.md

 # Slashing
 ## Overview

+Collect the validator's abnormal behavior and implement the corresponding slashing mechanism according to the type of abnormal behavior.

 _For Slashing commands, refer to [Slashing CLI client](../cli-client/slashing.md)_

-## Summary
+## Concepts

-Collect the validator's abnormal behavior and implement the corresponding slashing mechanism according to the type of abnormal behavior.

 There are three main types: